ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 | Deleted | The instance is deleted. |
 {: caption="Table 2. vCenter Server instances status descriptions" caption-side="top"}

-## Procedure to view the vCenter Server instance property details
+## Procedure to view the property details for vCenter Server instances
 {: #vc_viewinginstances-procedure-view-inst-property}

 To view the property details of an instance: